nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/cli/daemon.md

 # daemon

-EXPERIMENTAL: Nx Daemon

-The Nx Daemon is a local server which runs in the background in order to intelligently cache information about the workspace's project graph.
+EXPERIMENTAL: Nx DaemonThe Nx Daemon is a local server which runs in the background in order to intelligently cache information about the workspace's project graph.

 ## Usage